Saudi Arabia–United States relations: 2016 U.S. presidential election

+U.S. President Donald Trump with the King of Saudi Arabia Salman bin Abdulaziz Al Saud in Riyadh at the 2017 Riyadh Summit in May 2017.

 In August 2016, Donald Trump Jr. had a meeting with an envoy representing Saudi Arabia's Crown Prince and de facto ruler Mohammad bin Salman and Mohammed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi.
 The envoy offered to help the Trump presidential campaign, which would have been illegal under U.S. law.
 The meeting included Lebanese-American lobbyist George Nader, Joel Zamel, who was an Israeli specialist in social media manipulation, and Blackwater founder Erik Prince.

 Special Counsel Robert Mueller investigated the Trump campaign's possible ties to Saudi Arabia.
 Lebanese-American businessman Ahmad Khawaja claimed that Saudi Arabia and UAE illegally funneled millions of dollars into Trump's campaign.

 In April 2017, U.S. President Donald J. Trump attempted to repair the United States' relationship with Saudi Arabia by having the U.S. Defense Secretary visit the country.
 Trump has stated that he aimed to assist Saudi Arabia in terms of military protection in exchange for beneficial economic compensation for the United States.

-Trump made his first trip as president outside the U.S. to Saudi Arabia arriving at King Khalid International Airport on May 20, where he met with King Salman.
+Trump made his first trip as president outside the U.S. to Saudi Arabia arriving at King Khalid International Airport on May 20, where he met with King of Saudi Arabia Salman bin Abdulaziz Al Saud.